 Before coming to Walden University, she mentored non-traditional undergraduate and graduate students in higher education/distance education in Vermont and New York City.
-In addition to her higher education experience, she is a nationally known family history researcher and writer, having attained and maintained board certification in genealogy since 1987.
+In addition to her higher education experience, she is a nationally known family history researcher and writer, having attained and maintained board certification in genealogy since 1987 (now retired).
 More recently she has focused on the emerging field of genetic genealogy, presenting locally around Minnesota to assist adults in learning the new science.

 EDUC 8800 - Research Forum

 BS, Indiana University

 MEd, Wayne State University

 2020 Partners/NuLoop Partners, Member - Minneapols

 North Loop Neighborhood Association - Planning and Zoning, Committee Member - Minneapolis